 As a weight loss diet, it does not work well, unless you reduce the caloric intake.
-The Mediterranean Diet is not exactly a 'weight loss' diet. but that is not a bad thing.
+The Mediterranean Diet is not exactly a weight loss diet. but that is not a bad thing.
 In fact, it can be a good thing.
-This diet it simply a healthy diet, which means that it fairly easy to follow and maintain.
+This diet is simply a healthy diet, which means that it is fairly easy to follow and maintain.

-US.
+The US.
 News considers it to be a weight loss diet, I do not.
-Eating healthy and avoiding such things as refined foods, sugar, and salt may contribute to weight loss initially, but a simple lowering of calories to create a caloric deficit is all the tweaking that this diet will need to be an excellent weight loss option.
+Eating healthy and avoiding such things as refined foods, sugar, and salt may contribute to weight loss initially, but a simple lowering of calories to create a caloric deficit is all the tweaking that this diet will need to be an excellent weight-loss option.

 Basic Components of the Mediterranean Diet

 Mediterranean diet meals are mostly fruits, vegetables, nuts, and legumes Fish and seafood are used rather than red meat and chicken, which are used rarely.
 Olive Oil is an important part of this Diet.
 Seasoning foods is basic.
 No gravies and sauces.

 Foods that are avoided or used rarely are sweets and refined carbs, eggs, butter, and red meats.

 Lowers risk of heart disease

 Scratch It & Find Out - Scratch It to reveal Big Savings on Diet Meal Delivery from BistroMD.com.

 Olive oil and nuts contain fats which could mean weight gain rather than loss.